 And change these lines to be able to choose the author when creating or editing books:

 So that you can set your associations, change the

 BooksController to remove the

-Now that we’ve created our scaffolding let’s run the migrations to create constraints for our models and then start up our Rails server:
+Now that we have created our scaffolding, let’s run the migrations to create constraints for our models and start up our Rails server:

 You can visit